The Red Skies Music Ensemble

 Trudy Williams (Artistic Director/Curator) and George Boziwick (Curator/Musical Director) create and produce research-based shows that are entertaining and educational for general audiences.

 Through the Red Skies Music Ensemble's Public History/Public Musicology performance model, each show uses a humanities approach to bring research to the stage through the lens of music in an engaging, research-based narrative, musical and theatrical performances, and large screen images of archival documents and artifacts.
-These elements are combined in a single ninety-minute setting to bring the audience on journey that contextualizes historical and cultural facts, insights and interpretations, many of which have been hidden in plain sight, omitted or dimmed in cultural memory.
-Programs include opportunities for audience participation and end with a Q&A
+These elements are combined in a single ninety-minute setting to bring general audiences on journey that contextualizes historical and cultural facts, insights and interpretations, many of which have been hidden in plain sight, omitted or dimmed in cultural memory.
+Programs are free to the public and include opportunities for audience participation, end with a Q&A

 The Red Skies Tent